First National Bank (South Africa): History

 Due to another recession, the Bank of Africa was bought out by the National Bank in 1912, which had already bought out another bank, the National Bank of the Orange River Colony in 1910.
 The Natal Bank, which was founded in 1854 to fund the Natal Colony's sugar industry, also suffered financial difficulties and was taken over in 1914.
-By this time, the National Bank was now one of the strongest and largest banks in South Africa.
+By this time, the National Bank was one of the largest banks in South Africa.

 However, by the early 1920s, the National Bank was suffering from bad debt and heavy losses.
 It consequently merged with the Anglo-Egyptian Bank and the Colonial Bank in 1925 to form Barclays Bank (Dominion, Colonial and Overseas).
 In 1971 Barclays restructured its operation and its South Africa operation was renamed Barclays National Bank Limited.

 Due to a disinvestment campaign against South Africa because of its apartheid policies, Barclays was forced to reduce its shareholding and sold its shareholding in the bank in 1986.
 The bank was renamed "First National Bank of Southern Africa Limited" on 30 September 1987 and became a wholly South African owned and controlled by Anglo-American Corporation.

 The FirstRand Group was established in 1998, by the merger of banking interests of the Anglo-American banking interests.
 First National Bank of South Africa, Rand Merchant Bank and Momentum Insurance & Asset Management where brought under the group control.
-FirstRand is listed as a "locally controlled bank" by the South African Reserve Bank, the national banking regulator.
+FirstRand is listed as a "locally controlled bank" by the South African Reserve Bank, the national banking regulator of South Africa.

 In 2011, the group had total assets valued at US$90.3+ billion (ZAR:698 billion) with subsidiaries in seven sub-Saharan countries and in Australia and India.
 Expansion plans in another six African countries were underway.

-By 2025, total assets had of the group had grown to 2.59 trillion rand (approximately, USD144 billion at 2025 exchange rates).
+In 2025, the group's total assets had grown to R2.59 trillion.